 aGeorge Washington University School of Medicine, Washington, DC bIndiana University School of Medicine, Indianapolis, IN cMount Sinai Medical Center, New York, NY dPhysicians Skin Care, PLLC, and DermResearch, PLLC, Louisville, KY eStiefel, a GSK Company, Research Triangle Park, NC

-Background: Acne vulgaris is a common dermatologic disease that most frequently affects adolescents and young adults.
+Acne vulgaris is a common dermatologic disease that most frequently affects adolescents and young adults.
 Over-the-counter (OTC) acne treatment regimens are increasingly being used by individuals with acne.
+Objectives:

-Conclusions: MaxClarity is an effective alternative to either Proactiv or Murad for use in the treatment of mild and moderate acne.
+MaxClarity is an effective alternative to either Proactiv or Murad for use in the treatment of mild and moderate acne.
+J Drugs Dermatol.

 Acne vulgaris (acne) is commonly found in adolescents and young adults and presents as open and closed comedones, papules, pustules, nodules, and cysts most frequently affecting the face, neck, and/or trunk.1 Some factors that contribute to successful outcomes in acne treatment are user compliance, availability of product, ease of use, and product cost.